 At Lee's Ferry, Arizona.

-To complete the journey, the family will navigate the wat to Diamond Creek, Arizona.
+To complete the journey, the family will navigate the waterway to Diamond Creek, Arizona.

 225 miles downstream.